kasulasaitejachary/Pizza_Sales_SQL_Project/README.md

 **Project Title**: Pizza Sales Analysis

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is designed to demonstrate SQL & Excel skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries and creating excel dashboard.

 ## Objectives